-Towards the end of the 17th century the Office of Ordnance added two new armouries’ displays to the visitor attractions at the Tower.
-These were housed in one of the largest and most prestigious buildings ever to be seen at the Tower – the Grand Storehouse built on the high ground immediately north of the White Tower.
+Towards the end of the 17th century, the Office of Ordnance added two new armouries’ displays to the visitor attractions at the Tower.
+These were housed in one of the largest and most prestigious buildings ever to be seen at the Tower – the Grand Storehouse – that was built on the high ground immediately north of the White Tower.

 In the great Artillery Hall stood the great guns of the artillery train.
-As time went by, however, the room increasingly took on the appearance of a museum of military might, as cannon and other trophies captured from battlefields around the world were brought here and displayed.
+As time went by, however, the room increasingly took on the appearance of a museum of military power, in which cannon and other trophies captured from battlefields around the world were brought here and displayed.

-In addition the Ordnance began to release funds allowing objects to be bought for the first time to expand the collection in specific, targeted, areas.
-Together with inaugural efforts at object conservation, the first, decisive steps had been taken to transform the Tower armouries into a modern museum.
+Moreover, the Ordnance began to release funds allowing objects to be bought for the first time to expand the collection in specific and targeted, areas.
+Together with inaugural efforts at object conservation, the first decisive steps had been taken to transform the Tower armouries into a modern museum.